So what can you do if you suspect you are being discriminated against because of your age?

 It can be hard to prove age discrimination so the more evidence you have the better.
 You may need to, for instance, make a subject access request (which would require your employer to provide all documents/records, in whatever form, that you are the subject of), obtain witness evidence to back up your claim or use ACAS’s discrimination questionnaire to ask your employer questions about possible age discrimination against you.

-If the grievance does not resolve your concerns, you could consider taking legal action.
+If the grievance does not resolve your concerns, you could consider taking legal action on your age discrimination claim.
 You should get legal advice before proceeding, for instance, through a union if you are a member of by contacting Acas’ helpline.
 You can also check if your home insurance, if you have it, covers employment-related legal fees.

 If you are considering legal action, you can contact Acas for early conciliation within three months of the discriminatory act.
 This is free.
 You will need to fill in an Acas Early Conciliation Notification Form.
 You can find out more here.